A meekly hare named Carson’s small and young

 Beneath the shade of trees with sacred wood,

-A gaggle near to Carson finds his spot.
+A group of men near Carson finds his spot.

 “There's much to love beneath this verdant tree